jackzhou2024/CS269i-HW3-Tournament-2024/README.md

-# Iterated File-Sharing Dilemma
+# Auction Tournament

-This is the CS 269i class project developed by Jinkun Geng.
+This tournament code is developed by Jinkun Geng.

 How this works: